This article is for ServiceNow customers, partners, and employees to troubleshoot any issues surrounding logging into Now Support (HI).

 To update your email address, please contact your Customer Administrator.

-If you have not logged into HI for the following number of days, your account is automatically deactivated:
+If you have not logged into for the following number of days, your account is automatically deactivated:

 - Commercial customers: 90 days